uwkx/AutoAssign/README.md

 ## Auto Assign 📝

-A simple Windows app that automatically sets your favorite default apps (like browser, PDF reader, media player) so you don’t have to mess with Windows settings all the time.
+A simple Flet app that automatically sets your favorite default apps (like browser, PDF reader, media player) so you don’t have to mess with Windows settings all the time.
 It saves *(at least me)* the hassle and keeps your defaults just how you want them. 👍